-If you have ever worked on computer running Windows you may have come across the mysterious process called svchost sitting in your Windows task manager and asked yourself ‘What is this process called svhost.exe?
+Have you ever come across a mysterious process SVChost.exe sitting in your Windows task manager and asked yourself ‘What is this process called svhost.exe?
 Is it important? an Why is it taking up so much resources?’.
 The svchost process in particular can sometimes be found running numerous times and start taking up some valuable resources.
 When troubleshooting an issue this can raise some alert to pay attention to this immediately.

 What is this odd process?, and can you end this process?

 The simplest answer to this question is a definite, “NO!”
 Do not force any of the svchost.exe processes to stop!
 This process is essential for Windows to function.

 What is svchost.exe?

 If you read a little into the name you can quickly gather that svchost.exe is a process that simply hosts a service.
 To explain this more technically, svchost.exe is used to group together services that need access to shared windows libraries so that they can run more efficiently in one process to save on resources.
 This is why you might see many different instances of svchost.exe in task manager and often taking up ram and CPU usage.

 Take a look yourself

 Take a look at yourself to see what processes are running under svchost.exe.
 You can do this by holding down Ctrl + Shift + ESC.
 Make sure you’re looking at the Advanced view by clicking “more details” at the bottom, if it’s there.
 Make sure you’re looking at the Processes tab.
 Then, sort the processes by name and scroll down to “Windows processes.”
 You’ll then see all the processes called “Service Host” and what they’re all doing.